w0rdsm1th/w0rdsm1th.github.io/_drafts/2019-08-07-what-is-TDA.md

 ---
 layout: single
 title: >
-  Topological Data Analysis: what's that?
+  What is Topological Data Analysis?
-excerpt: snappy intro to TODO
+excerpt: beautiful visualisation outputs, combination of other unsupervised learning methods
 header:
   overlay_image: ""
   caption: "Photo credit: "
-last_modified_at: 2019-08-07
+last_modified_at: 2020-09-30
-tags: [intro to, data science, maths, techniques, r, python,
+tags: [intro to, data science, maths, techniques, r, python, TDA,
 ]
 ---

 <!-- #TODO
 - excerpt and overlay image

 Notes
 - TDA experience: what it is, how to do it, what it looks like, own lil tutorial
 - tSNE and manifold learning

+next post: code snippets and model pipeline

 -->